bonny/WordPress-Simple-History/readme.txt

 **Removed**

-- Removed logger for plugin Ultimate Members.
 - Removed function `simple_history_add`.
 See https://docs.simple-history.com/logging for other ways to add messages to the history log.
+- Removed unused function `sh_ucwords()`.
 - Filters `simple_history/loggers_files` and `simple_history/logger/load_logger` are removed.
-- Filters `'simple_history/dropins_files'` are removed.
+- Filter `'simple_history/dropins_files'` are removed.
 - Removed unused class `SimpleLoggerLogTypes`.
+- Removed logger for plugin Ultimate Members.
 - Removed patches for plugin [captcha-on-login](https://wordpress.org/plugins/captcha-on-login/).
-- Removed unused function `sh_ucwords()`.
 - Remove dropin used to populate log with test data.
 - Remove dropin used to show log stats.
 - Remove examples in examples folder.
 Examples are moved to the documentation site at https://docs.simple-history.com/.